Peter Leo Gerety: Bishop of Portland

 On March 4, 1966, Gerety was appointed coadjutor bishop of the Diocese of Portland and titular bishop of Crepedula by Pope Paul VI.
-He received his episcopal consecration on June 1 1966 from Archbisop Henry O'Brien, with Bishop Daniel Feeney and Bishop John Hackett serving as co-consecrators, at the Cathedral of St. Joseph in Hartford.
+He received his episcopal consecration on June 1, 1966, from Archbishop Henry O'Brien, with Bishop Daniel Feeney and Bishop John Hackett serving as co-consecrators, at the Cathedral of St. Joseph in Hartford.

-Due to the failing health of Bishop Feeney, Gerety became apostolic administrator of the diocese on February 18, 1967, assuming responsibility for the daily activities of the diocese.Upon the death of Bishop Feeney on September 15, 1969, Gerety succeeded him as the eighth Bishop of Portland.
+Due to the failing health of Bishop Feeney, Gerety became apostolic administrator of the diocese on February 18, 1967, assuming responsibility for the daily activities of the diocese.
+Upon the death of Bishop Feeney on September 15, 1969, Gerety succeeded him as the eighth Bishop of Portland.

 During his tenure in Portland, he implemented what were perceived to be the liturgical reforms of the Second Vatican Council by modernizing the Cathedral of the Immaculate Conception, through the removal of the high altar, cathedra, pulpit, and communion rail.
 He also provided housing for the elderly and expanded the Diocesan Bureau of Human Relations.

 In 1969, Gerety led a campaign against a bill in the state legislature to legalize abortions That same year, he called on Maine food retailers to stop selling California grapes, in support of the United Farm Workers' dispute with growers.
 Gerety was one of 14 bishops in New England to sign a statement in 1973 endorsing a boycott of California-grown lettuce in a similar dispute.
 He also defended the rights of conscientious objectors during the Vietnam War and appealed to the Maine congressional delegation to modify the Selective Service Act.